Griffon26/taserver/docs/user_manual/getting_verified.md

 2. Join a game server

 3. Open the Chat Console by pressing `T` (Default keybinding.
 If it's missing, add one through `Settings > Keybindings > Interface`).
-Note: This console is different to the Unreal Console (~)
+Note: This chat console is different to the Unreal Console (~)

-4. With the chat console open, send a private chat message to `@taserverbot` with only the word `authcode` in it:
+4. With the chat console open, send a private chat message to `taserverbot` with only the word `authcode` in it.
+To private message someone directly, use the `@` symbol prefix, e.g.:

    `@taserverbot authcode`